eduardaschein/Portfolio/README.md

  For this example I used data of book ratings and also data generated from APRIORI algorithm for Market Basket Analysis in order to demonstrate how to create a dashboard with TKinter.
 This dashboard was based on UX Design to older adults (65+) focusing on the contrast, as it is known that at this age their eyes get 40% less light, changing the vision.
 Additionally, titles and labels were set with large font size (12 or more) in order to better visualize the numbers.

 ![image](https://user-images.githubusercontent.com/102151691/228522824-f391c510-bb35-4487-a2c6-658291296d8e.png)

+### 3. Project: Clustering with K-Means
+ This project aimed to answer questions that would be important for a company that wants to publish new board games, in which its goal would be having a high average rating.
+ Using PCA for feature importance, with a threshold of 0.25, was identified that the most important features for this analysis are: category, family and mechanic.
+As clustering works only for numerical data, word embedding process was needed to apply K-Means into the “category” in order to reduce the amount of unique values.
+To tokenize and remove stop words, I used “genism” library instead of NLTK, for being simpler to apply.
+From the same library, “Word2Vec” was used in order to learn and embed words, creating distance vectors, so then words that are similar in between would have a higher score.
+ As conclusion, was verified that if a company wants to publish a new board game, it’s more likely to have a higher score when the category is related to war, using mechanics of area control.